mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 ![](/assets/images/Intune/Intune-em-3.png)

-In this section we will configure how end user will see **"Company Portal"** on Web / Mobile or Desktop.
-In customization we have few options to adjust look up to our company layout.
-We can customize
+In this section we will configure user experience in **"Company Portal"** on Web / Mobile or Desktop.
+In section customization we have options to adjust look up to our company layout.
+We can also customize settings and display information:
-* Organization name​
+* Organization name
 * Theme color
 * Support information
 * Configuration allowed by **"Company Portal"**